 Load the program onto your PC and run it.
-It will immediately search for the WEL and once it finds it, will display its network parameters, including its IP address.
-See below.
+It will immediately search for the WEL and once it finds the WEL, it will display its network parameters, including its IP address.
+See to the right.

 In the example, you can see that the program got a "Response from 192.168.1.50".
 This is the WEL's IP address.
-You'll also not that the Gateway address is 192.168.1.1, this is typical for many network routers (like Linksys).
+You'll also not that the Gateway address is 192.168.1.1, this is typical for many network routers (eg: Linksys).
 If need be, these addresses can be changed by clicking the "Configure" button and entering the desired addresses.

-If you run LocateIP and it doesn't find your WEL, it's probably because your PC's firewall is preventing the

-WEL's response from getting back to your PC.
+If you run LocateIP and it doesn't find your WEL, it's probably because your PC's firewall is preventing the WEL's response from getting back to your PC.
 Try turning off your Firewall temporarily.
 Then turn it back on again once you have the WEL's IP.
 Also try resetting the WEL to let it request an IP address again.

-2.3 Using your browser to configure the WEL.
+2.3 Using your browser to configure the WEL

-Once you know your WEL's IP Address, you can use any Web Browser to configure it.
+Once you know your WEL's IP address, you can use any Web Browser to configure it.

 Start your Web Browser on the same computer that you ran LocateIP.exe.
 Enter the WEL's IP address in the location that you would normally type a Web page name.
 At the end of the IP, enter the WEL's port number as ":5150" (colon followed by the number 5150).
-For example, if the WEL's IP was 192.168.1.100, then enter the following page address: http://192.168.1.100:5150
+For example, if the WEL's IP is 192.168.1.50, then enter the following page address: http://192.168.1.50:5150

 The Web browser should now display the WEL's Home page, shown at right.
 All WEL pages have a button in the top left corner that can be used to return to the home page.
-In addition, at the top of all pages are simple hyperlinks to the commonly used pages.
-The last link is always for the User Guide (a pdf doc on WELserver.com).
+In addition, at the top of all pages are simple hyperlinks to frequently used pages.
+The last link is always to this User Guide (a .pdf document on WELserver.com).

-The WEL's software version and network information are the next things displayed on the home page.
-If your WEL shows a software version less than 4.02, then you need to use a previous version of this User Manual.
+The WEL's software version, ID and network information are displayed next on the home page.
+If your WEL shows a software version less than 4.08, then you need to use a previous version of this User Manual.